civo/status/content/issues/2021-07-08-unplanned-outage-nyc1.md

   - Compute/NYC1
 section: issue
 ---
+16:13 GMT+1

+In order to restore connectivity we have had to disable the Civo API from the region.
+Users attempting to view their resources in NYC1 through their Civo account will encounter errors.
+If you have resources running in other regions these remain accessible.

+---
+15:40 GMT+1

+Our storage partner is working to restore access to the storage nodes.

+---
 14:12 GMT+1

 Restarted virtual machines are reverting to read-only storage status.
 We have our storage partner investigating why this is and will update as soon as we know more.